Section context

 Example two: Income tax interest using a

-Commissioner‑specified due date (s 71)
+Commissioner‑specified due date (section

 Assume an income tax assessment notice specifies tax payable USD